On the Influence of Parallax Effects in Thick Silicon Sensors in Coherent Diffraction Imaging: Influence on the CXDI Resolution

 \section{Influence on the CXDI Resolution}

-\citet{Starodub:2008a} and further work referenced by these authors \citep[e.g.][]{Howells:2009a, Shen:2004a} demonstrated that for reconstructing a sample's structure using CXDI with a target resolution $d$, it is necessary to detect a statistically significant signal at the detector pixel corresponding to $q_{\text{max}}=2\pi/d$.
-For a detector with $N \times N$ pixels extending to $q_{max} = N \frac{\Delta q}{2}$, the authors derived a theoretical relation for the counts $P$ detected during a time interval $\Delta t$ in a pixel at a resolution of $d/2$:
+\citet{Starodub:2008a} and further work referenced by these authors \citep[e.g.,][]{Howells:2009a, Shen:2004a} demonstrated that for reconstructing a sample's structure using CXDI with a target resolution $d$, it is necessary to detect a statistically significant signal at the detector pixel corresponding to $q_{\text{max}}=2\pi/d$.
+For a detector with $N \times N$ pixels extending to $q_{\text{max}} = N \frac{\Delta q}{2}$, the authors derived a theoretical relation for the counts $P$ detected during a time interval $\Delta t$ in a pixel corresponding to the resolution $d$:

-Here, $\rho =\sum_i \,n_{ai}\,(f_{1i}+if_{2i})$ is the complex electron density, $n_{ai}$ the atomic concentrations, $\lambda$ the wavelength, $I_0$ the incident X-ray flux, and $\Delta t$ the integration time.
+Here, $\rho =\sum_i \,n_{ai}\,(f_{1i}+if_{2i})$ is the effective complex electron density, $n_{ai}$ the atomic concentrations in the sampley, $\lambda$ the wavelength, $I_0$ the incident X-ray flux, $f_{1i}$ and $f_{2i}$ the atomic scattering amplitudes for the $i$th type of atom, and $\Delta t$ the integration time.
 Solving Eq.~\ref{Eq:relation-countrate-CXDIresolution} provides an estimate of the achievable resolution based on the detected intensity at $q_{\text{max}}$.
-Assuming successful 3D reconstruction of the sample is just possible when observing a very weak signal just above the detection limit at $q_{\text{max}}$, then incorporating the PSF influence suggests a reduction in achievable resolution by up to a factor of $\approx 2.7$ for a planar detector covering $2\Theta = 60^\circ$ at $12\,\text{keV}$ with $50\,\mu\text{m}$ pixels.
+Assuming successful 3D reconstruction of the sample is just possible when observing a very weak signal just above the detection limit at $q_{\text{max}}$, incorporating the influence of PSF suggests a reduction in achievable resolution by up to a factor of $\approx 2.7$ for a planar detector covering $2\Theta = 60^\circ$ at $12\,\text{keV}$ with $50\,\mu\text{m}$ pixels.